 Every donation, no matter the amount, directly funds our campaign.
 The bond is focused on addressing security and safety projects at every school.
 This will allow the district to focus on providing job training skills for students, teaching the basics and protecting our community investments.

 Our community ALWAYS steps up when there is a huge need, and we believe the school improvement bond is more important than ever to keep our community strong, our citizens employed, promote our area as a great place to raise a family, and give our next generation of leaders the tools they need to be successful.
 Thank you!

-The Old Main building at RHS has more than surpassed its useful life as an academic building, not to mention it is a potential seismic hazard.
+The Old Main building at RHS has more than surpassed its useful life as an academic building and is also a potential seismic hazard.
 The facility, built in 1926, no longer meets modern educational standards or building codes.
-One only has to tour the building to understand the historical significance lies in the memories and the pictures, not in the building itself, which is why the bond will design a new building to take its place by honoring the historical architecture elements.
-It’s a smart investment.
+In the 2022-23 school year, nearly all classes were moved out of the Old Main into temporary spaces around campus.

-Yet, the district will still have to maintain the buildings as they exist now, and another year of use will be added to them, not to mention higher building costs down the road.
+The district will still have to maintain the buildings as they exist now, and another year of use will be added to them as building costs continue to rise.

-The capital improvement bonds are totally separate from operating budgets for schools, where the State gives each district money for running the schools on a per student basis determined by number of students attending.
-This money simply pays for the nuts and bolts of education, not the buildings except for yearly maintenance as needed.
+The capital improvement bonds are totally separate from operating budgets for schools.
+The state gives each district money for running the schools on a per student basis determined by number of students attending.
+This money simply pays for the nuts and bolts of education, not the buildings, except for yearly maintenance as needed.

 Our district must pass a bond to update and renovate our aging buildings.
 It is the legal process in Oregon.